StephanSST/my-servlet-security/README.md

 ## Configuration

 ### keycloak instance
-Find yourself a running keycloak/RHSSO instance and create a client with ID baloise-sst-test
+Find yourself a running keycloak/RHSSO instance and create a client with ID baloise-sst-test.
+It must accept a login for a user and add a role named "AuthenticatedRole" on realm level (not on client level).
+Otherwise you must adapt the keycloak.json file.

 ### keycloak url
 Set the url of your keycloak instance either by setting the system property -Dbaloise.keycloak.realm.url=https://..... or by setting it directly in your standalone.xml like this: